trek10inc/awsume/PluginDocumentation.md

 # AWSume Plugins!

-AWSume is now extensible, you can write your own plugins to extend the functionality of AWSume to your needs.
+AWSume is now extensible; you can write your own plugins to extend the functionality of AWSume to your needs.

 There are various types of plugins you can write, and there is some boilerplate that you must follow when writing them.